Regularity of intrinsically convex $W^{2,2}$ surfaces and a derivation of a homogenized bending theory of convex shells: Abstract

 \section{Abstract}

-We prove smoothness of $H^2$ isometric immersions of surfaces endowed with a smooth Riemannian metric of positive Gauss curvature.
-We use this regularity result to rigorously derive homogenized bending models of convex shells from three-dimensional nonlinear elasticity.
+We prove interior regularity for $W^{2,2}$ isometric immersions of surfaces endowed with a smooth Riemannian metric of positive Gauss curvature. \\ We then derive the $\Gamma$-limit of three dimensional nonlinear shells with inhomogeneous energy density, in the bending energy regime.
+This derivation is incomplete in that it requires an additional technical hypothesis.

 {\bf Keywords:} isometric immersions, positive Gauss curvature, regularity, elasticity, dimension reduction, homogenization, shell theory, two-scale convergence, Gamma convergence.